TMinusBlastedRocket/RocketOS/README.md

 # RocketOS
-A E2 OS that is command-line based on on the cutting edge of E2
+A E2 OS that is command-line based on on the cutting edge of E2 Powered by the RocketCore Codebase